 Being able to relay even a test email through SMTP.com required a multi-day approval process that started with a manual review of my account and ended with the rep asking me to place a new page on my website to prove that I owned my website’s domain.
 Gosh!
 Only then was I given credentials to SMTP.com’s server.

 Here’s the first email asking for more information.

 After answering the questions, here’s the request to place a page on my website.
 This goes down as the most work I’ve ever had to do to verify myself for an SMTP service.
-I mean, they could have just asked to send an email to some-user@my-domain, like SSL certificate issuers do to confirm ownership of a domain.
+I mean, they could have just asked to send an email to [email protected], like SSL certificate issuers do to confirm ownership of a domain.

 This is also one of the few services that requires a credit card to try.

 After jumping through all these hoops, one would hope for a seamless user experience, but that wasn’t to be.
 Most of my test emails never arrived.

 Here is proof that I’ve sent an email:

 Not only did the email not arrive to the email box, it doesn’t even show up in their reporting: